Why Don't We: Jack Robert Avery

 Jack Robert Avery (born July 1, 1999) was born in Burbank, California, but raised in Susquehanna, Pennsylvania.
 Avery released a solo single called "Liar" in 2016 and was part of the meet-and-greet tour "Impact", which members Zach Herron and Corbyn Besson were also a part of.
 He also starred in a short film called Fearless Five.
 On April 22, 2019, Avery's former girlfriend, Gabriela Gonzalez, gave birth to their daughter.
+Avery released his first solo song, "Please Don't Go" on June 27, 2025.

 Corbyn Matthew Besson

 Corbyn Matthew Besson (born November 25, 1998) was born in Dallas, Texas, but raised in Virginia.
 Besson went to high school in Centreville, Virginia.
 Besson's cousins are Dutch girl group O'G3NE.
 Before Why Don't We, he had a following on YouNow and released a solo single called "The Only One" to iTunes in 2014.
 His other acoustic single, "Marathon", was also released on the platform.
+After Why Don't We went on hiatus, Besson released two singles on his own.
+"Love Me Better", a song originally recorded and written by Why Don't We, on February 7, 2024, and "Like That" (featuring Armani White) on April 12, 2024.
+On August 2, 2024, Besson released the song "Panic", a collaboration with Swedish duo NOTD.
+They released a piano version of the song titled "Panic (After Hours)" on September 13, 2024.
+Besson released the single "Don't Run" along with a music video on October 2, 2024.
+On September 9, 2025, Besson announced he would be collaborating on the single "Blink" with K-pop idol and Twice member, Tzuyu.

 Zachary Dean Herron

 Zachary Dean Herron (born May 27, 2001), the youngest member of the group, was raised in Dallas, Texas.
 Growing up, he sang in the choir.
 Before Why Don't We, Herron covered songs on YouTube and also produced two singles himself, "Timelapse" and "Why".
+Herron released his first solo single since Why Don't We went on hiatus called "Caroline" on July 26, 2024.

 Jonah Marais Roth Frantzich

-Jonah Marais Roth Frantzich (born June 16, 1998), the eldest member of the group, grew up in Stillwater, Minnesota.
+Jonah Marais (born June 16, 1998), the eldest member of the group, grew up in Stillwater, Minnesota.
 Before Why Don't We, Marais had a following on YouNow and released an album, When the Daylight's Gone, in 2016 and went on the 2014 DigiTour.
+Alongside Seavey, Marais co-wrote "I Got You" for Twice in 2024.
+On June 7, 2024, Marais released two solo songs, "Twisted Lullaby" and "Heaven".
+On June 28, 2024, Marais released a five-track mixtape titled The Jonah Marais Mixtape.
+On November 15, 2024, Marais released the song "Slow Motion", a collaboration with American record producer Ryan Lewis.
+As of 2025, he has released three EPs, with More Than Enough released on May 16, 2025.